Harrison-Miller/Sigdex/docs/RegimentOptionsTODO.md

 # LRL - all correct

-# Seraphon
+# Seraphon - all correct
-* kroak and slanmaster should be starpriest XOR favored spawn

 # Stormcast